Timinator2000/Algorithm_X/07 - multiplicity/01 - multiplicity.md

 There seems to be a lot of new information in the puzzle, but only this key paragraph affects our Algorithm X approach:

 _Mrs.
 Knuth has received some wonderful news!
 This summer, she will only be working with a handful of honor students.
-Although she'll have many fewer students, each student is now allowed to request multiple hours of instruction per week.
+Although she'll have fewer students, each student is now allowed to request multiple hours of instruction per week.
 This creates a situation where many potential schedules exist.
 Based on her preferences, Mrs. Knuth needs you to find the best schedule possible._

 Let's jump right into the example: